 Study guidance is a good basis for future choices

 Study guidance can help students figure out how to proceed with their studies by setting up objectives and goals.
 A discussion about their opportunities, personal traits and circumstances can be a solid foundation for future choices.
-It could be appropriate to start with one session, and after that schedule additional sessions.
+Students book a one-hour counselling session.
+If necessary, it is possible to book additional meetings.

 Referring students to a study adviser